Harmony and Duality: An introduction to Music Theory

 \subsection{Statement of the Correspondence}

 As suggested in the previous sections, there is a correspondence between harmony and packings.
-We now make this explicit:\\\\ \textbf{Harmony-Packing Duality (or Block-Cell Duality):} There is a one-to-one correspondence between the seven harmonies and the seven irreducible packings:
+We now make this explicit:

+\textbf{Harmony-Packing Duality (or Block-Cell Duality):} There is a one-to-one correspondence between the seven harmonies and the seven irreducible packings:

-Moreover, given a harmony or a packing, the corresponding dual object is obtained by taking the complementary tones.\\\\ As we can see, this is a generalization of the black-key/white-key duality that we observed in section~\ref{sec:piano}.
-Namely, we observed that the major scale that is defined by a dissonant semitone cell condition has as its complement a pentatonic scale (black keys) that is defined by a dissonant semitone block condition.
-We have used cells to identify seven harmonies and we have used blocks to identify seven irreducible packings.
-The duality result states that these conditions are complementary to each other.
-Finally, observe that there are two exceptional cases of the correspondence given by \textbf{AUG}/\textbf{aug} and \textbf{WTONE}/\textbf{wtone}.
-These are complementary to themselves.
+Moreover, given a harmony or a packing, the corresponding dual object is obtained by taking the complementary tones.

+This generalizes the black-key/white-key duality from Section~\ref{sec:piano}: the major scale (defined by avoiding cells) has as its complement a pentatonic scale (defined by avoiding blocks).
+The duality result says this complementarity holds for all seven harmonies and their packings.
+Two cases are exceptional: \textbf{AUG}/\textbf{aug} and \textbf{WTONE}/\textbf{wtone} are complementary to themselves.
 Such objects are called \textbf{self-dual}.